Connall1234/rest_booking/README.md

 ![PEP8 Checker](read_me_img/pep8checked.png)

-I would like to note that the migration files have not been all PEP8 compliant, but after checking with a CI representitive, I understand that any migration or empty files do not need to be PEP8 compliant.
+I would like to note that the migration files have not been all PEP8 compliant, but after checking with a CI representative, I understand that any migration or empty files do not need to be PEP8 compliant.

 ## Lighthouse